GeNIOS: an (almost) second-order operator-splitting solver for large-scale convex optimization: Numerical experiments

 \paragraph{Discussion.} The results in table~\ref{tab:logistic} tell an interesting story.
 First, as in the previous example, inexact solves of the approximate $x$-subproblem have little impact on the number of iterations \method{} takes to converge.
 However, there is a clear trade off between approximating the $x$-subproblem and solving the exact problem: the exact problem takes longer to solve but significantly cuts down the number of ADMM iterations the algorithm takes to converge.
 The conic form's $x$-update is also faster than standard ADMM with an exact solve, as the linear system is solved inexactly and the constraint matrix is very sparse and structured.
 However, the algorithm pays for this speed in the $z$-update, which requires computing $2N$ projections onto the exponential cone.
-Overall, these results highlight the benefits of solving logistic regression in a more natural form, such as~\eqref{eq:problem-formlation-ml}, instead of the conic form, and of approximating the $x$-subproblem to speed up solve time, even if the number of iterations required to converge increases.
+Overall, these results highlight the benefits of solving logistic regression in a more natural form, such as~\eqref{eq:problem-formlation-ml}, instead of the conic form, and of approximating the $x$-subproblem to speed up solve time, even if the number of iterations required to converge increases. \method{} also outperforms Mosek on these problems by a factor of 2-4x.
+(See table~\ref{tab:logistic-compare} in appendix~\ref{appendix:timing}).